TeachBooks/mirror_computational_modelling/book/dynamics/diffusion_steppers.md

   \dot{\mathbf{a}}_{n+1} = \hfrac{\mathbf{a}_{n+1}-\mathbf{a}_n}{\Delta t}
 $$

-Substitute in the discretized form:
+Substitute in the discretized form to eliminate the current velocity:

 $$
   \mathbf{M}\left(\hfrac{\mathbf{a}_{n+1}-\mathbf{a}_n}{\Delta t}\right) + \mathbf{K}\mathbf{a}_{n+1} = \mathbf{f}_{n+1}
 $$

-Solve for the new velocities:
+Solve for the new solution (and after that the velocity):

 $$
   \hat{\mathbf{K}}\mathbf{a}_{n+1} = \hat{\mathbf{f}}